Sanjay004mk/pacman/README.md

 # pacman
-Clone of the original pacman made in C++ using OpenGL
+Clone of the original pacman game made in C++ using OpenGL